 Finally, the day of your test arrives.
 You are psyched and ready to rocket through your assessment.
 You've had a good sleep, a light breakfast and you're well hydrated.
 You're dressed in comfortable clothing, appropriate to strenuous exercise, and your shoes are rubber-soled and fit well.
 If allowed, and you've opted for them, you have gloves and knee-pads ready.

 Next, be sure you leave early.
 Do not be late for your test!

 When you arrive, take time to warm up and stretch.
 This relaxes you and brings your body up to speed.

 Finally, take a moment to focus on what you're getting ready to do.
 Visualize the suspect you're going to chase.
 Let your adrenaline flow.
 Own the moment… because your next stop is the finish line—and the beginning of your life as a police officer.

-Get my complete prep course - www.sgtgodoy.com
+Get one of my complete prep courses at www.sgtgodoy.com